TAIJULAMAN/TAIJULAMAN/README.md

 </p>

 <p>
-  <i>💡 "Code is like humor.
+  <i>"Code is like humor.
 When you have to explain it, it's bad." – Cory House</i>
 </p>

 </div>